Charles P. Scott, PhD

-My laboratory is interested in discovering new ways to treat cancer and infectious diseases.
-There are two main projects in the lab.
+My laboratory is interested in discovering new ways to treat acute and chronic diseases.
+There are three main projects in the lab.

 The first project is aimed at finding new targets for drug discovery.
 In the traditional drug discovery process, researchers select a target and then attempt to find appropriate drugs to attack the target.
-We take a chemical genomic approach using a novel molecular biology method called SICLOPPS (Scott, et al., PNAS (1999) 96:13638-43) to pinpoint the most sensitive targets in diseased cells.
-Collections of diseased cells are given genetic instructions to make molecules in such a way that each cell gets a different set of instructions.
+We have developed a novel chemical genomic approach called PARIT (Xiong & Scott, Meth.
+Mol.
+Biol.
+(2014) 1088:81-96) that enables rapid discovery of druggable targets in disease pathways of interest.
+In our approach, collections of diseased cells are given genetic instructions to make molecules in such a way that each cell gets a different set of instructions.
 The approach is a bit like a lottery: cells that get instructions to make molecules that cure the disease, or selectively kill cells carrying it, can be identified using powerful genetic selection and screening methods that we develop in the laboratory.
 Molecular "hits" that emerge from the selection/screening process are produced and studied in detail to determine the physiological target and understand how the hit molecule modulates the target's biochemical function.
 The end result is identification of the best targets for drug development, and molecules that can serve as lead compounds or even drugs.

-biochemistry; biophysics; molecular biology; enzymology; virology; host-pathogen interaction; drug discovery; target discovery; chemical genomics; chemical genetics; chemical biology; intein; combinatorial library; high-throughput screening; small molecule; cyclic peptide; protein engineering; protein-protein interaction; breast cancer
+biochemistry; biophysics; molecular biology; enzymology; drug discovery; target discovery; chemical genomics; chemical genetics; chemical biology; intein; combinatorial library; high-throughput screening; small molecule; pepducin; cyclic peptide; protein engineering; protein-protein interaction; tuberculosis; oxidative phosphorylation; electron transfer; kinetics.